ckatt-oleh/miti-test/README.md

 # Miti test task

-Miti test task is simple representation of automation framework
+Miti test task is basic framework to verify login flow and and careers page features and instruction of how to run the tests.

 ## Installation